ToshioCP/Gtk4-tutorial/gfm/sec19.md

 ### GtkFontButton and GtkFontChooser

 The GtkFontButton is a button which displays the current font.
-It opens a font chooser dialog if a user clocked on the button.
+It opens a font chooser dialog if a user clicked on the button.
 A user can change the font (family, style, weight and size) with the dialog.
 Then the button keeps the new font and displays it.

-The button is inserted to the preference dialog in the initialization process.
+The button and its signal "font-set" is initialized in the application startup process.

 ~~~C
 static void